Luísa Todi

 Luísa Rosa de Aguiar Todi (9 January 1753–1 October 1833) was a popular and successful Portuguese mezzo-soprano opera singer.

 Early life

 Luísa Todi was born Luísa Rosa de Aguiar on 9 January 1753 in Setúbal, Portugal.
 In 1765, her family moved to Lisbon, where her father was a musical writer in the Theatre of Bairro Alto.

-Luísa began her career as an actress in 1767 or 1768 in Molière's play Tartuffe.
+Luísa began her career as an actress in 1767 or 1768 in Molière's play Tartuffe at the Teatro da Rua dos Condes (at that time the only theatre in Portugal).
 She met Francesco Saverio Todi, an Italian violinist, whom she married in 1769.
-After their marriage, on her husband's advice, she began having singing lessons with David Perez, an Italian composer and Music Master of the Portuguese Royal Chapel.
+After their marriage, on her husband's advice, she began having singing lessons with Davide Perez, an Italian composer and Music Master of the Portuguese Royal Chapel.

 In 1770, she began her career as a singer with Giuseppe Scolari's opera Il Viaggiatore Ridicolo, in the Theatre of Bairro Alto.
 From 1772 to 1777, Luísa lived in Porto, where she was a singer and a singing teacher and where she began to be recognized as an artist of stature.